Investment & Insurance

 3. What percentage of service costs do you pay once my out-of-network deductible has been met?

-4. Are their any limitations of any kind?
-For example, the length of sessions, number of visits per year, kind of diagnosis covered, in person versus telehealth?
+4. Are there any limitations of any kind?
+For example, the length of sessions, number of visits per year, kind of diagnosis covered, in person versus telehealth, license requirements for the therapist I see?

 5. Is there anything else I need to know or do to use my out-of-network benefits?